jacobenglert/togo/README.md

 </div>

-As far as minimum monthly average temperatures go, we see an overall average increasing trend of approximately .032 $^\circ$C per year.
+As far as minimum monthly average temperatures go, we see an overall average increasing trend of approximately .032 degrees Celsius per year.
 Some cities, such as Mango, have much greater variability in temperatures, but the trend persists.
 In other cities like Niamtougou, observed temperatures do not appear to be rising as dramatically, but we still expect an increase due to the overall global trend.

 <div class="figure" style="text-align: center">